zhoujd/zzemacs/README.md

-zzemacs - emacs for zachary zhou
+zzemacs - emacs for Zachary Zhou
 ================================

 * Install emacs configure with script